Fiscal Sponsorship Through DER

-Julia Perciasepe, Acquisitions & Distribution Manager, manages the fiscal accounts for all projects and is the contact point for fundraising events and Kick starter campaigns.
-She processes all donations and invoices, disburses funds and is the main email contact for all Fiscal Sponsorship project coordinators.
-She can be reached at .
+Bob Follansbee, Office Administrator, manages the fiscal accounts for all projects and is the contact point for fundraising events and Kickstarter campaigns.
+He processes all donations and invoices, disburses funds and is the main email contact for all Fiscal Sponsorship project coordinators.
+He can be reached at .

 Frank Aveni, Director of Design and Media, is the point person for all web activity having to do with Fiscal Sponsorship.
 He receives summaries and images from projects to add to the website, aids project coordinators in setting up donate buttons on project websites, and assists in any other technical aspects that might arise.
 He can be reached at .

 Alijah Case, Communications & Outreach Associate, is the point person for all social media.
 Please contact her with any upcoming events, reviews, or other items that would appropriately promote your project on our Facebook and Twitter pages.
 You can reach her at .